 Natalie Lamb is an English qualified Of Counsel in the London office of Gibson, Dunn & Crutcher.
-Ms. Lamb is a member of the Mergers and Acquisitions and Private Equity practice groups.
+She is a member of the Mergers and Acquisitions and Private Equity practice groups.

-Prior to joining Gibson Dunn, Mrs. Lamb practised in the London, Moscow and Dubai offices of Vinson & Elkins RLLP and completed secondments at Helios Towers plc in London and AIG’s sustainability practice in New York.
+Prior to joining Gibson Dunn, Natalie practised in the London, Moscow and Dubai offices of Vinson & Elkins RLLP and completed secondments at Helios Towers plc in London and AIG’s sustainability practice in New York.

 - Helios Towers plc in relation to the acquisition of Airtel’s passive infrastructure operating companies in Madagascar and Malawi and the potential acquisition of Airtel’s passive infrastructure assets in Chad and Gabon, together with related long term service contracts.